gnif/ADL/README.md

-#Agnostic Desktop Layer
+# Agnostic Desktop Layer
---

-This library is intended to abstract away the system specifics related to creating and processing events from the display manager.
+This library is intended to abstract away the system specifics related to creating windows and processing events from the display manager.
 It's goal is to be as lightweight shim between the application and the display manager, nothing more.

-# License
+##### License
---

 MIT License

 Copyright (c) 2020 Geoffrey McRae <geoff@hostfission.com>